General (scope, time limits)

 As already mentioned, the BFA is a specific department of the Ministry of interior, dealing with asylum matters.
 In 2014, the tasks of the BAF were further extended to cover some immigration law procedures.

-According to the General Administrative Procedures Act (AVG), decisions have to be taken within 6 months after the application for international protection has been submitted.
-Within 20 calendar days, the BFA has to decide whether it intends to reject the application as inadmissible due to the responsibility of another Member State under the Dublin Regulation, the existence of a safe third country or for being a subsequent asylum application, or to dismiss the application for other reasons.
+According to the General Administrative Procedures Act (AVG), decisions have to be taken within 6 months after the application for international protection has been lodged.
+Within 20 calendar days, the BFA has to decide whether it intends to reject the application as inadmissible due to the responsibility of another Member State under the Dublin Regulation, the application of the safe third country concept or in case of subsequent asylum applications, or to dismiss the application for other reasons.
 Since 2018, the admissibility procedure may be prolonged by lifting the 20 days deadline in manifestly unfounded cases.
 However, if no information about the intention to reject the application is issued within 20 calendar days, the application is automatically admitted into the regular procedure.
-Thus, the asylum-seeker should receive the preliminary residence permit and be allocated to the reception system of a federal province.
+Thus, the asylum-seeker should receive the preliminary residence permit as asylum seeker and be allocated to the reception system of a federal province.
 On the contrary, if the asylum application is deemed inadmissible the asylum-seeker receives legal assistance and has to be heard in presence of his/her lawyer.
 There is no legal remedy against this procedural order.

 If no procedural order is notified to the asylum seeker within 20 days, the asylum application is admitted to the regular procedure – except in Dublin cases if requests to other Member States to take charge or take back the asylum seeker are made within this time frame.
 An amendment to Article 22 AsylG, which entered into force on 1 June 2016, allowed for the extension of the duration of procedures at first instance up to 15 months.
 This exceptional prolongation is no longer applicable since 1 June 2018, however.